-As cirrhosis progresses, there may be fevers and jaundice (yellowing of the skin and the whites of the eyes).
+People who progress to liver cirrhosis are prone to more serious symptoms.
+They may develop jaundice (yellowing of the skin and the whites of the eyes).
 The urine may turn a dark yellow or tea color, and the stools may be pale gray or whitish.
-Fluid may accumulate in the legs (edema) and abdomen (ascites).
-In the most advanced stages, confusion may occur as a result of the liver’s inability to remove ammonia and other toxins from the body.
-This condition is known as hepatic encephalopathy.
+Fluid may accumulate in the legs (edema) and abdomen (ascites), and enlarged blood vessels in the esophagus can lead to internal bleeding.
+In the most advanced stages, confusion may occur as a result of the liver’s inability to remove toxins from the body, a condition known as hepatic encephalopathy.